subhylahiri/numpy_linalg_extras/README.md

 ```
 > python setup.py build_ext
 ```
-or you can install it system-wide:
+or you can install the package system-wide:
 ```
 > python setup.py install
 ```